Tinnitus is the feeling of ringing in the ears. Read this complete guide on Tinnitus, what are its causes and how to cure it.

 Although the tinnitus does not directly lead to hearing loss, it can surely hinder the concentrating and listening abilities of the patients.
 If the condition is left unattended for a prolonged period, it can also lead to psychological problems.

-Disturbance in the conduction of sound by the inner ear or processing of the sound signal by the central nervous system may lead to tinnitus.
+Disturbance in the conduction of sound from the inner ear or processing of the sound signal by the central nervous system may lead to tinnitus. (more info).

 There are many causes of tinnitus.
 It may be a standalone medical condition sometimes that is induced or may also be an indicator of an underlying medical condition.
 When the medical condition gets addressed, the tinnitus too will be resolved.

-People prone to tinnitus are those who work for a long time in a noisy environment such as carpenters, repair workers using noisy machines, rock musicians, pilots or any others who are exposed to sudden loud sound or operate in noisy environments.
-People who listen to loud music for long durations may develop tinnitus over a period.
+People who are prone to tinnitus are those who work for a long time in a noisy environment such as carpenters, repair workers using noisy machines, rock musicians, pilots or any others who are exposed to sudden loud sound or operate in noisy environments.
+People who listen to loud music for long duration may develop tinnitus over a period.